 Attended the University of South Florida with an emphasis on finance and accounting.
 He has been a small business owner and served as Administrative Director for the HUD Program in a local community.
 Currently he is the Administrator at House of Hope.
 Pastor Malcolm graduated from the program in 2007 and has a deep commitment to the House of Hope.
 His goal is to continue to seek opportunities to assist in the advancement of Gods Kingdom and utilize his extensive experience and skills in management, ministry, public relations and leadership to break the chains of addiction and give hope to the men at House of Hope.

-Gene has been an area resident for the past 10 years.
+Gene has been an area resident since 2007.
 Gene is a graduate of Purdue University and retired as Vice President of Sales and Marketing at Rosemount, Inc. a division of Emerson Electric.
 Gene brings to the Board a knowledge of leadership and planning.
 The growth of the program and its development of the students into more productive Christians and the reduction of substance abuse are important goals for the Board.

 Bill Keen began Salescorp in Wildwood in 1999 and expanded the company to meet the needs of his customers.
 A native Floridian, Bill also currently serves as the Sumter County Supervisor of Elections.
 Bill brings his business knowledge and his drive to serve the community to the Board.
 Bill and his wife reside in Wildwood and have 3 children and 1 grandchild.